Ollada

-Ollada in Roussillon is a stew of potatoes, beans and cabbage or turnips, considered the most typical and traditional dish (with picolat balls and caracolada).
-The often-repeated saying "l'ollada, ben porquejada" ("the pot and well pork") indicates what the fundamental ingredient is, the pork, with the vegetables of the season.
+Ollada is a stew of potatoes, beans and cabbage or turnips, considered (along with boles de picolat and caracolada) the most typical and traditional dish of Northern Catalonia.
+The often-repeated saying "l'ollada, ben porquejada" ("the stew, well porked-out") indicates that the fundamental ingredient is pork with seasonable vegetables.
 In Vallespir they used to add barley.
-Like the Aranese pot, it is eaten all mixed, without discerning the broth to make soup, as is usually done with the bowl, and it is usually much thicker.
+Like olla aranesa, it is eaten together, i.e. without the broth being drained off to make soup, as is usually done with escudella, and it is usually much thicker.